 Prize for the ACTA Industry Partnership Award

-Invitation to speak at the 2023 ACTA : The Chief Investigator or a representative will receive an invitation to give a presentation on key lessons learned from the trial as well as a complimentary registration to attend the full event.
+Invitation to speak at the 2023 ACTA International Clinical Trials Symposium: The Chief Investigator or a representative will receive an invitation to give a presentation on key lessons learned from the trial as well as a complimentary registration to attend the full event.
 Travel costs will be supported for this speaker.

-An additional complimentary registration for the 2023 ACTA will be given to a member of the winning team.
+An additional complimentary registration for the 2023 ACTA International Clinical Trials Symposium will be given to a member of the winning team.

 Requirements for investigators